 Hi there, my name is Jim Fonseca.
 I’m interested in high performance computing, and developing software for scientists with a focus on usability.
 Here’s my resume in PDF.
 And here are my publications on Google Scholar.

 I’m currently developing NEMO5, a NanoEletronic MOdelling tool in the lab of Dr. Gerhard Klimeck at Purdue University.
-NEMO5 allows atomisitic calculations of nanostructure properties.
-It runs on the nanohub which is a cyberinfrastructure for the development, deployment, and use of scientific tools.
+NEMO5 allows atomistic calculations of nanostructure properties.
+It runs on the nanoHUB which is a cyberinfrastructure for the development, deployment, and use of scientific tools.

 Before that I researched the selectivity and permeation properties of ion channels using reduced-model simulations in the lab of Dr. Bob Eisenberg in the Department of Molecular Biophysics and Physiology at Rush University in Chicago.
 You can see a presentation on this research here.

 Here are other ways to connect!
 (I’m more active on some than others).